microsoft/FluidFramework/BREAKING.md

 ### `OdspDocumentInfo` type replaced with `OdspFluidDataStoreLocator` interface
 The `OdspDocumentInfo` type is removed from `odsp-driver` package.
 It is removed from `packages\drivers\odsp-driver\src\contractsPublic.ts` and replaced with `OdspFluidDataStoreLocator` interface as parameter in `OdspDriverUrlResolverForShareLink.createDocumentUrl()`.
 If there are any instances of `OdspDocumentInfo` type used, it can be simply replaced with `OdspFluidDataStoreLocator` interface.

-### Remove `IOdspResolvedUrl.sharingLinkToRedeem` and use `IOdspResolvedUrl.shareLinkInfo` instead
-The `sharingLinkToRedeem` property is removed from the `IOdspResolvedUrl` interface.
-The property can be accesed from `IOdspResolvedUrl.shareLinkInfo` instead.

 ### Replace `createCreateNewRequest` function with `createOdspCreateContainerRequest` function
 The `createCreateNewRequest()` is removed and replaced with `createOdspCreateContainerRequest()` in the `odsp-driver` package.
 If any instances of `createCreateNewRequest()` are used, replace them with `createOdspCreateContainerRequest()` by importing it from `@fluidframework/odsp-driver` package.